MahdiDavoodi/ProblemSolving/LeetCode/TwoSum/README.md

 ## Problem

--> See the problem with full explanation on LeetCode.com
+-> Check the problem with more explanation on LeetCode.com

 > Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.
 >